aissam-out/prisoner-s-dilemma/README.md

 **- Vampire:** The opponent acts randomly, but once they got a score superior to yours, they don't cooperate anymore.

+**- Kind Lizard:** The opponent adapts to your average choices.
+If your number of cooperations equals your number of betrayals, they cooperate.

 ## Extra: